Sept. 3, 2025 - Freedomain Radio - Stefan Molyneux

 Nobody knows, right?

-This is is it a Tom Lorenzo book, like three felon everybody commits three felonies a day, they don't even know it.
+This is, is it a Tom Lorenzo book, like three fellows?

-And that's not that's just the laws.
+And that's not, that's just the laws.

-You've also got the tax rules, you've got the federal register, like it's impossible.
+You've also got the tax rules.

 It's like, but this is a lovely boat.